The Creator Economy in the Faceless Web3 Age

 Speaking of platforms, most creators use the big social publishing platforms to build an audience.
 Given that those platforms managed to build massive user bases, invested heavily into building tech that provides a top user experience, and developed discovery tools that make sure users always get a fresh dose of content, it makes sense that many creator journeys start there.

 But many do end there as well.
 And that's where it gets problematic.
 Creators who fully rely on the big platforms and are highly dependent on them.
-The most blatant risk you might think of is being .
-It's a real risk, not only for but also , , .
+The most blatant risk you might think of is being deplatformed.
+It's a real risk, not only for adult entertainment creators but also researchers, LGBTQ creators, and many others.
 But you don't have to be deplatformed to feel the consequences of platform dependence.

 Platforms influence the creative work itself.
 Their policies and algorithms dictate the kind of content that will find an audience and can be monetized.
 Platforms dictate the business model.
 They limit the options creators have and, of course, set the terms.
 The platforms also, at least in most cases, own the relationship with the fans.
 This allows them to build a moat around their business model.